YicongHong/Discrete-Continuous-VLN/README.md

 - [x] Connectivity graphs in continuous environments
 - [ ] Graph-walk in continous environments code
 - [x] Test all code for single-node multi-GPU-processing

-Update: Thanks [ZunWang](https://github.com/wz0919) for contributing the depth-only Candidate Waypoint Prediction model for FoV 90 (R2R-CE) and FoV 79 (RxR-CE), the architecture remains the same but the input reduces to the DD-PPO depth encoder features.
-The model produces more accurate waypoint prediction results than the one used in our paper.
-Weights uploaded in the session below.

 ## Prerequisites